IlNevioIl/CW_ZM_TOOL/README.md

 # Download

-Download the last version [here](https://github.com/IlNevioIl/CW_ZM_TOOL/releases) and make sure it matches with the current game version.
+Download the lastest version [here](https://github.com/IlNevioIl/CW_ZM_TOOL/releases) and make sure it matches with the current game version.

 # If you are shadowban...